Uccle: History

+Origins and medieval times

 According to legend, Uccle's Church of St. Peter was dedicated by Pope Leo III in the year 803, with Charlemagne and Gerbald, Bishop of Liège, attending the ceremony.
 During the following centuries, several noble families built their manors and took residency there.
 The first mention of the name Woluesdal, now evolved into Wolvendael, dates from 1209.
 In 1467, Isabella of Portugal, wife of Philip the Good, Duke of Burgundy, founded a Franciscan convent on Uccle's territory.
 Later, Uccle became the judiciary capital of the area including Brussels.
 Throughout the early stages of its history, however, the village of Uccle always had a predominantly rural character and lived mostly from the products of forestry and agriculture.